-The 2020 MX-5 features the powerful and higher-revving version of the 2.0-litre Skyactiv-G engine.
-Substantially designed with lighter pistons and con-rod, the 2.0-litre engine continues to benefit from the revised camshafts and exhaust valves, fuel injectors, throttle valve and air intake.
-As a result, the engine remains the same at 184ps and redline of 7,500rpm.
-In addition, with higher fuel pressure and more efficient combustion, there’s an increase in torque across the rev range, while peak torque rises by 5Nm.
+The MX-5 convertible continues to use a more powerful and higher-revving version of the 2.0-litre Skyactiv-G engine.
+With lighter pistons and con-rod, previous revisions to the camshafts, exhaust valves, fuel injectors, throttle valve and air intake, the engine has seen an increase from 160ps to 184ps and a heightened redline, which rises from 6,800 to 7,500rpm compared to the version launched in 2015.
+In addition with higher fuel pressure and more efficient combustion, there’s an increase in torque across the rev range, while peak torque rises by 5Nm.
 Convertible performance remains at 6.5seconds, while the tuned main silencer delivers a cleaner more powerful engine note.

 Skyactiv-MT manual transmission